 Here’s another obnoxious security measure that most people can’t stand.
 Two-factor authentication (2FA) is hated because it requires an extra step, and it’s really a pain if you forget to have your phone or watch nearby.
 But like passwords, it serves a purpose by providing an extra layer of protection in case someone gets ahold of your password.

 Use strong passwords

 Everyone hates passwords.
 But when it comes to assigning them, don’t take half measures.
 Use only strong passwords that are not easily cracked by hackers.
-They should contain 16-20 characters with a mix of letters and numbers, upper and lowercase letters, and symbols.
-Brute force password crackers will still dismantle many strong passwords, but making it easy for hackers by using your birthday, your pet’s name, or the same password for everything is a truly terrible idea.
+They should contain at least 16-20 characters with a mix of letters and numbers, upper and lowercase letters, and symbols.
+Brute force password crackers can dismantle many strong passwords, but making it easy for hackers by using your birthday, your pet’s name, or the same password for everything is a truly terrible idea.

 There are plenty of secure password generators online, so you don’t have to think them up for yourself.
 Change your passwords every six months to a year, or as soon as you hear about a data breach of any program you use.
 Oh, and a word about security questions: Lie.
 Do not answer security questions honestly, and change your answers for different setups.
+You can use a password style answer for such questions — comprised of letters and numbers — instead of your first pet’s name, for example.
 This makes it harder for hackers to figure out how to break into your phone based on public information about you online.

 Beware of spam and phishing emails

 One of the easiest ways for hackers to invade your phone and access your information is through your email inbox.
 Phishing scams are designed to trick you into handing over access to your accounts.
 Avoid clicking on links in promotional emails, opening suspicious attachments, or running app updates prompted through email.
 Do not try to access financial accounts through random emails, but instead, go directly to the financial institution website and sign in with a proper username and password.